 WARNING: Do not attempt to service, repair, or modify the airbag supplemental restraint systems or its fuses.
-See your authorized dealer.
+Contact your authorized dealer as soon as possible.

 Children and airbags

 Children must always be properly restrained.
 Accident statistics suggest that children are safer when properly restrained in the rear seating positions than in the front seating position.
 Failure to follow these instructions may increase the risk of injury in a collision.